 George Whalen, Fiscal Policy Representative

 George Whalen was the Executive Director of the Rhode Island Contractors’ Registration and Licensing Board.
-He began his career in state service with the Rhode Island State Building Commission, working as an Architectural Barriers Coordinator for fourteen (14) years, until being appointed the executive director of the Rhode Island Contractors’ Registration and Licensing Board in 1991.
-As Executive Director of the RICRLB, George served as the Executive Officer of the fifteen (15) member Governor appointed Rhode Island Contractors’ Registration and Licensing Board.
+He began his career in state service with the Rhode Island State Building Commission, working as an Architectural Barriers Coordinator for 14 years, until being appointed the executive director of the Rhode Island Contractors’ Registration and Licensing Board in 1991.
+As Executive Director of the RICRLB, George served as the Executive Officer of the 15 member Governor appointed Rhode Island Contractors’ Registration and Licensing Board.
 The board administers registration, licensing, contractor professional development, and certification programs affecting 12,000 construction businesses.

 Kathy S. LeCroix was the Executive Director of the Alabama Board of Heating, Air Conditioning and Refrigeration Contractors.
-During her sixteen (16) year tenure at the HACR Board, she successfully promulgated rules and implemented the International Code as minimum standards for the HACR industry in Alabama.
+During her 16 year tenure at the HACR Board, she successfully promulgated rules and implemented the International Code as minimum standards for the HACR industry in Alabama.
 She has created new enforcement programs that promote public protection and awareness, as well as made a positive impact on the Boards revenues.
-She received her Juris Doctorate from Cumberland School of Law, Birmingham, Alabama and has over sixteen (16) years’ experience in construction industry regulation.
+She received her Juris Doctorate from Cumberland School of Law, Birmingham, Alabama and has over 16 years’ experience in construction industry regulation.
 She served as the Deputy Attorney General for the Alabama Home Builders Licensure Board and the Alabama Department of Insurance and is Past President of the Alabama Association of Regulatory Boards.
-Kathy has been involved with the National Association of State Contractors Licensing Agencies (NASCLA) as a member of the NASCLA Board of Directors for fourteen (14) years.
-In addition to her 2008 NASCLA Presidency, Kathy has also been a member and Chair of many NASCLA Committees, including the Model Legislation Committee, Education Committee, Executive Committee, Fiscal Policy & Procedures Committee, Nomination Committee and Program Committee.
+Kathy has been involved with the National Association of State Contractors Licensing Agencies (NASCLA) as a member of the NASCLA Board of Directors for 14 years.
+In addition to her 2008 NASCLA Presidency, Kathy has also been a member and Chair of many NASCLA Committees, including the Model Legislation Committee, Executive Committee, Fiscal Policy & Procedures Committee and Nomination Committee.